-Skye’s the limit: The 11-year-old reporter represents Georgia on the national stage
+Skye’s the restrict: The 11-year-old reporter represents Georgia on the national stage

 Publishing giant Scholastic selected 11-year-old Skye Oduaran, from Griffin, to join the company’s award-winning international youth journalism program, Scholastic Kids Press.